Should You Track Your Food Intake?

-Tracking intake is a great tool to LEARN what the heck your food is made up of, so even if you aren’t tracking (because you won’t be tracking forever), you still have a basic understanding of the nutritional composition of your food choices.
+Tracking your food intake is a great tool to learn what the heck your food is made up of, so even if you aren’t tracking (because you won’t be tracking forever), you still have a basic understanding of the nutritional composition of your food choices.

 Like that a grande Starbucks Frappuccino will set you back 55 g of carbs and 15 g of fat.

-Or that the some of the salads at Cheesecake Factory are MORE calories/macros than the cheesecake.
+Or that some of the salads at Cheesecake Factory are MORE calories/macros than the cheesecake.

-Yesterday I asked you all to share your experience with tracking vs. not - for the most part “IIFYM” provided food freedom, but often also required folks to dial back the “eat whatever tf I want”
+I’ve previously asked my audience about their experience with tracking food vs. not, and for the most part, “IIFYM” provided food freedom but often also required folks to dial back the “eat whatever tf I want” mindset.